Danny-Wilkins/personal-projects/fire_emblem/readme.txt

 Parser should work with other html files from Serene's Forest such as this one: http://serenesforest.net/the-sacred-stones/classes/base-stats/

 Also contains the actual game which isn't quite a game yet.
 It's getting there.

+Current functionality of game:
+Generate units from text file
+Display units
+Commands

+Future functionality:
+Units fighting each other
+Unit death
+Unit levelling
+Hit chance and other RNG based things
+Other basic things

+Very future functionality:
+Create a "board" for units to roam and whatnot

+One day:
+Add terrain and all that other stuff the game has